Sense-Studios/VirtualMixerProject-depricated/README.md

 ```

 Don't be fooled by all the math in the Blend function, it's put there by the Mixer
 and allows for blending the images together.
+I didn't write that, but you can find a lot about it on http://www.nutty.ca/articles/blend_modes/
+The code is much easier to read if you just focus on the main() function.

+After the configuration is loaded, the shader is applied to a surface in a
+3D scene and shown on screen.

 After the configuration is loaded, the shader is applied to a surface in a
 3D scene and shown on screen.

 ## chaining components
 The configuration can be extended so we can swap Source 2 with another mixer
 and have an additional source.